 Semiconductor shortages have eased and the sector has, in the managers' view, become oversupplied.
 In part due to over-eager management teams at semiconductor manufacturers but also due to a fall in demand.
-Consumer computer demand for semiconductors is expected to fall by about 15%, with the consumer PC market being a major source of demand for components such as graphics cards (a type of semi-conductor which is the bread-and-butter of Nvidia for example, which was previously one of the US most valuable companies prior to the market downturn).
+Consumer computer demand for semiconductors is expected to fall by about 15%, with the consumer personal computer market being a major source of demand for components such as graphics cards (a type of semi-conductor which is the bread-and-butter of Nvidia for example, which was previously one of the US most valuable companies prior to the market downturn).
 Semiconductor demand is also being impacted by the global supply chain issues, particularly around automobile manufacturing, as the lower volume of car production has had a knock-on effect on their need for semiconductors.
 Thankfully, any issues in the semiconductor sector have less of an impact on HRI than on other technology strategies, as HIML has been underexposed to the sector.

-In part, this is a structural underexposure, given that the more attractive players in the sector typically trade on market caps outside of HRI's remit.
-HRI's semiconductor exposure tends to be constrained to niche fabless players.
+In part, this is a structural underexposure, given that the more attractive players in the sector typically trade on large enough market caps as to be outside of HRI's remit.
+HRI's semiconductor exposure tends to be constrained to niche fabless players (who focus on semiconductor design and sale and outsource fabrication).
 HIML feels that innovation within the sector will more than offset slowing demand for existing business.

 The other near-term headwind for the sector is the impact of the economic cycle of certain services, particularly on advertising revenue.
-Whilst much of the products and services technology provides are structural in their growth, advertising remains a cyclical business, as advertising budgets are amongst the first to be cut when earnings are expected to fall.
+Whilst much of the products and services technology provides are structural in their growth (i.e. not dependent on the economic cycle), advertising remains a cyclical business, as advertising budgets are amongst the first to be cut when earnings are expected to fall.
 While there is still a structural shift towards digital advertising, given its greater reach and flexibility, and print advertising will likely be the first to be hit in a downturn, digital advertising will not be immune.
 This is something we have already seen in the earnings announcements of Alphabet, which has reported a slowdown in the growth of Google's advertising arm, with its reported 4.2% growth missing its forecasted 8% (though it is still growing, reflecting the structural shift towards digital advertising).